ramereth/presentation-openstack-power8/source/index.rst

   .. revealjs:: Unit Testing

-    - Ensure the Chef code is doing what its supposed to do
+    - Ensure the Chef code is doing what it's supposed to do
-    - Easily test architecture specific logic
+    - Easily test Architecture-specific logic
     - Verify configuration files contain proper settings
     - Examples: